Rehab Treatment

 30-Day

-A 30-day rehab program is an affordable and focused treatment program.
-It’s good for those with mild addictions who need intense care in a brief timeframe.
+A 30-day rehab program is an affordable and focused treatment option.
+It’s suitable for those with mild addictions who need intense care in a brief timeframe.

 60-Day

 A 60-day rehab program offers more time for therapy and recovery.
-It balances structured treatment with a longer stay, helping people learn more about their addictions and work on lasting recovery.
+It balances structured treatment with a longer stay, helping people better understand their addictions and work toward lasting recovery.

 90-Day & Beyond

 For more severe cases or those needing extra support, 90-day rehab programs are available.
-This gives people more time to develop healthy habits and build a strong foundation for lasting change.
+These programs give people more time to develop healthy habits and build a strong foundation for lasting change.

 Inpatient Addiction Treatment Process

 The inpatient treatment process begins with a detailed evaluation to understand the person’s unique situation.
-The first stage is often detox, where people receive medical assistance to handle withdrawal symptoms safely.
+The first stage is often detox, where people receive medical assistance to manage withdrawal symptoms safely.
 After detox, the focus shifts to therapy.
-People engage in one-on-one and group sessions to address the underlying issues driving their addiction.
-The program also includes educational and skill-building activities to help people develop healthier lifestyles.
-Medical and counseling staff offer ongoing support
+People engage in individual and group sessions to address the underlying issues driving addiction.
+Programs also include educational and skill-building activities to support healthier lifestyles.
+Medical and counseling staff provide ongoing support throughout treatment.

 How Much Does Inpatient Rehab Cost?

 Costs of rehab vary based on the facility and treatment program.
-Detox can cost from $1,000 to $10,000.
-Detox costs are usually separate from inpatient costs.
-30-day programs start at $5,000.
-Luxury rehabs cost up to $20,000.
-Longer programs cost from $10,000 to $60,000.
-That said, inpatient rehab is often cheaper than the long-term costs of addiction.
-Key factors that impact costs include:
+Detox can cost between $1,000 and $10,000 and is usually billed separately.
+Thirty-day programs typically start at $5,000, while luxury rehabs may cost up to $20,000.
+Longer programs can range from $10,000 to $60,000.
+While inpatient rehab can be costly, it is often less expensive than the long-term consequences of addiction.

 • Medical detox